SayakKDutta/SayakKDutta/Instruction.md

 1) Baisic structure of your github profile with---- https://rahuldkjain.github.io/gh-profile-readme-generator/

-2) My profile image and the gif used is made from AI tools: https://deepai.org/machine-learning-model/text2img
+2) My profile image and the gif used is made from AI tools=== https://deepai.org/machine-learning-model/text2img

-3) Chess gif found at https://www.pinterest.com/pin/322007442116079272/
+3) Chess gif found at=== https://www.pinterest.com/pin/322007442116079272/